ariesyous/stratodocs/docs/Chorus/database.md

-# Database Overview
+# Database as a Service

+## DBaaS Overview

 Symphony Database as a Service allows you to provision a variety of relational and non-relational databases with the click of a button.
+This is an RDS-compatible solution, you can also use AWS compatible API's to work with this service.

 **To set up and use the database service**: